Drip vs. ActiveCampaign: Comparison of Two Popular Email Marketing Platforms

 Whereas the Bigcommerce integration does point out that it will automatically add any new clients to your ActiveCampaign CRM.

-Drip and ActiveCampaign both allow you to create multi-steps automations to enhance your email marketing process.
+Drip and ActiveCampaign both allow you to create multi-step automations to enhance your email marketing.

-ActiveCampaign stands out slightly in this area since it includes more elements and nuances for you to use in your automations, though both are solid in terms of their functionality.
+While both software tools are solid in terms of their functionality, ActiveCampaign stands out because it includes more elements and nuances for you to use in your automation activity.

 DRIP WORKFLOWS & RULES